 Reduces file size by lowering the resolution of images, which involves merging the colors of original pixels into larger pixels.

-Note: Masked images and images with a size less than 16-by-16 pixels are not downsampled.
+Note: Masked images and images with a size less than 16-by-16 pixels aren't downsampled.

 Compression

 Reduces file size by eliminating unnecessary pixel data.
-In general, JPEG and JPEG 2000 compressions give better results on images like photographs with gradual transitions from color to color.
-ZIP is the better choice for illustrations with large areas of solid, flat color, or patterns made up of flat colors.
-For monochrome images, JBIG2 compression, which is available in PDF Optimizer but not in Distiller, and it is superior to CCITT.
+In general, JPEG and JPEG 2000 compressions yield better results on images, such as photographs with gradual transitions from color to color.
+ZIP is the better choice for illustrations with large areas of solid, flat colors, or patterns of flat colors.
+For monochrome images, JBIG2 compression is available in PDF Optimizer but not in Distiller, and it's superior to CCITT.

 Quality